superarts/vess-browser/README.md

 - Mutability and state: unless a component is a shared instance like `sharedHostAccessorDependencyInjector`, it is not only immutable, but also must be totally stateless.
   - Although memory reallocation is an inevitable cost, it's a reasonable price to pay for the sake of code maintainability and testibility.
   - If state needs to be maintained, it should be handled in `ViewModels`.
-  - Shared instances should only be used in limited occasions (like Navigator or DependencyInjector - will be discussed later).
+  - Shared instances should only be used in limited occasions (like Navigator or DependencyInjector - will be discussed in future).

 Code of `HostAccessor`: